JuliaGeo/GeometryOps.jl/docs/src/paradigms.md

 ## `apply`

-The `apply` function allows you to decompose a given collection of geometries down to a certain level, and then operate on it.
+The `apply` function allows you to decompose a given collection of geometries down to a certain level,  operate on it, and reconstruct it back to the same nested form as the original.
 In general, its invocation is:

 ```julia
 apply(f, trait::Trait, geom)